-RISS uses a comprehensive pastoral approach, so if a student wishes to meet with the counsellor, s/he needs to be referred by their tutor and the Head of Section for their grade.
+RISS uses a comprehensive pastoral approach, so if a student wishes to meet with the counsellor, they need to be referred by their tutor and the Head of Section for their grade.
 Students should not self-refer themselves to counselling.